getsolus/help-center-docs/docs/user/quick-start/installation/secure-boot.md

 ![UEFI Choose Boot Device](uefi-choosing-boot-device.png)

 After successfully booting from the new `Solus Linux Bootloader` UEFI entry, open a terminal, input `systemctl reboot --firmware-setup` and press `Enter`.
 This will reboot you into your machine's UEFI firmware interface.
-Once there, you will have to find and enable the secure boot setting.
+Once there, you will have to find and enable the Secure Boot setting.
 Where this is located varies from machine to machine.
 Some common places it can be located under are `Windows OS Configuration`, `Security` or `Device Manager`.

 ![UEFI Secure Boot Configuration](uefi-secure-boot-configuration.png)